-It gets started with a banked slalom, taking in Alpine meadows and skirting alongside the wild Flembach stream.
+It gets started with a banked slalom, taking in Alpine meadows and skirting alongside the wild stream Flem .
 There is a brief incline in the middle part, finally leading to a number of banks.
 Rapid sections allow fast-paced rides.

-Things really get going over the first 200 metres.
-Up and down, left and right, through Super Mario Land.
+The first 200 meters it goes down through the Super Marioland: a pump track in the middle of the flow trail.
 This is followed by a more relaxed section through Plaun gl’Urs.
 Time to relax a moment and enjoy the little Alpine plateau.

 An initial steep slope leads you into the forest.
 Banked turns accumulate, interspersed with undulations and jumps.
 The last climb takes you up to the Panoweg path, where you can enjoy the views and catch your breath, before composing yourself and preparing for the rhythm section.

-Find your rhythm in this section with drop-downs, rollers, tables, step-ups, corners and doubles.
-To work up a real sweat, this is followed by some more pumping as far as Restaurant Runca.
+Find your rhythm in this section with tables and corners before the crowning finale - the Kicker Line.
+Here you will find a section to take off with small and big jumps.
+Afterwards you ride relaxed to Runca.
 The restaurant is equipped with tools and tubes and is the perfect pit stop for both rider and machine.

-After taking in the views, the rough terrain of the Flims landslide takes over the Runca Trail.
-The Runca Trail meanders through the open countryside on a North Shore trail (wooden trail) coated with sand-coloured paint and on a flow single trail.
-Now you’re just a few metres away from reaching the end of this unique trail.
+After taking in the views, the rough terrain of the Flims rockslide takes over the Runca Trail.
+The Runca Trail winds its way through the rocks on flowing single trails to Flims.

 Did you know that the Runca Trail received the label ‘Flow Country Trail’ from the International Mountain Bicycling Association (IMBA) in autumn 2012?
 All obstacles can be rolled away and are positioned to enable virtually limitless improvement of biking skills.
 Whether you are making your first attempt at the trail or are already a seasoned pro, one thing is certain: this trail will stir your biking spirit.